CDL-Quantum/Hackathon2022/Business_Application.md

 3. Search sensitive parameters with Grover's algorithm.

 For the first step, the structure of the model is translated into a quantum circuit.
+In the quantum formalism the risk items are represented by qubits.

 # Potential customers